fp-santos/fp-santos.github.io/_pages/positions.md

 ### Your experience and profile:
 * An MSc degree in Computer Science, Artificial Intelligence, Applied Mathematics/Physics, Complex Systems or related fields;
 * A strong background/knowledge in computational modelling and reinforcement learning.
 Experience with (evolutionary) game theory and network science is a plus.
-* Excellent programming skills preferably in Python, C++, Mathematica, or related languages.
+* Excellent programming skills preferably in Python, C++, or related languages.
+Experience with PyTorch is a plus.
 * Strong communication, presentation and writing skills and an excellent command of English;
 * Highly motivated, independent, and creative;
 * Socially engaged, eager to work in a multidisciplinary environment.